To visit Europe after Brexit there are things you need to do before you travel. These include:

 However you travel, check before you leave for any delays or disruption.

-You’ll need some extra documents if there’s no deal.
+You’ll need some extra documents after Brexit.

-If you’re taking your vehicle, you’ll need:
+If you’re taking your own vehicle, you’ll also need:

 - a GB sticker